OpenSourceProtogenCollection/flexOS/README.md

  The full files created for Subwuffer the Protogen, to help anyone create their own protogen fursuit (GPLv3)

 # Current Status
 Arduino: Matrices all fully coded.
-More patterns may be added in the future, but other parts of the project ae more pertinent.
+More patterns may be added in the future, but other parts of the project are more pertinent.

-RaspPi: Just starting code
+RasPi: Just starting code

 Suit:
 	- Materials: Waiting to order fur, searching for thermoforming plastic, brainstorming helmet decisions